specdrake/DTUBot/README.md

 # discordbots
-For hosting amateur discord bots written in python using discord.py
+For hosting an amateur discord bot written in python using discord.py

 **Files**: